-Anyways, I am in the middle of telling Julia about my guitar when she interrupts me.
-“Hey James, I think I’m going to go.”
+A few minutes later, I am in the middle of telling Julia about my guitar when she interrupts me.
+“Hey James, I think I’m gonna go.”
 Julia never gives explanations to this statement and I usually don’t find any need to ask.
 However, this time it irks me.
 All she did the entire time was talk to herself about herself.

 “Really, Julia?
-I didn’t even get a chance to tell you about the party!”
+I didn’t even get a chance to tell you about the rest of the party!”

 “Yes, really, James.
 I’m tired.
 I’ll talk to you later.”